How to Make Money with Mobile Proxies. Economics and Business Calculations.

 electricity_rate_per_kwh = 1.707 # Electricity cost (in USD per kWh)

-electricity_consumption_hub = 150 # USB hub power consumption (in W)
+electricity_consumption_hub = 150 # Power consumption of USB hub (in W)

-electricity_consumption_server = 65 # Server power consumption (in W)
+electricity_consumption_server = 65 # Power consumption of server (in W)

-electricity_consumption_ups = 10 # UPS power consumption (in W)
+electricity_consumption_ups = 10 # Power consumption of UPS (in W)

 software_cost_per_unit = 0.42 # Software cost per unit (in USD)